jroop/test_npm/README.md

 # test_npm
-Test repository for getting to know Git and NPM for Nodejs
+Test repository for to Learn  Git and NPM for Nodejs